 The current ratio measures a company's ability to pay off its current liabilities (payable within one year) with its total current assets such as cash, accounts receivable, and inventories.
 The higher the ratio, the better the company's liquidity position.
 A good current ratio is between 1.2 to 2, which means that a business has 2 times more current assets than liabilities to covers its debts.
-The Company's current ratio, as of December 31, 2023 is 0.7 compared to 1.3 as of December 31, 2022.
+The Company's current ratio, based on the twelve months ended December 31, 2022 financial statement is 1.3, compared to 1.9 for the financial year ended December 31, 2021.

-The Company's current debt equity ratio, as on December 31, 2023 is 9.8, compared to 0.2 as on December 31, 2022.
+The Company's current debt equity ratio, based on the twelve months ended December 31, 2022 financial statement is 0.20, compared to 0.21 for the financial year ended December 31, 2021.
 A debt-to-equity ratio below 1 means that a company has lower exposure to debts than equity.